 Special catering services: There is a facility to arrange for either a hot or cold meal to be provided on your arrival.
 This service is provided by a local chef.
 Menu and prices are available on request.
 Notice required beforehand.

-A 'Starter Pack' is provided for you on your arrival at no cost.
+A 'Welcome Pack' is provided for you on your arrival at no cost.

 Access arrangements: in order to facilitate the possibility of the late arrival of patrons at the house, the keys will be available in a wall mounted ‘Security Safe’.
 The precise location of the safe will be provided once the booking has been confirmed.
 The electronic code numbers will also be provided prior to your arrival.